catalyst-fp7/documents/interoperability/interoperability.md

 * Generic ideas (nodes)
 * Idea Links
 * Views (curated or automated collections of nodes and links, such as Compendium Maps or Assembl synthesis)
-* Posts (for Assembl)
+* Posts (for Assembl) and Comments (as a sub-case of posts)
     * Quotes (extracted from posts or websites)
 * Idea annotation links
-* Tags?
-(They could be treated as either first-class objects or an extrinsic property like votes.
-Suggestions welcome.)
+* Tags (at least public tags, as opposed to private tags.)

 Notes:

 * Comments (as in Deliberatorium) can be considered a form of post that directly answers a Generic Idea.
 * In Assembl, Posts are related to Generic Ideas through Quotes.
 More generally, a Quote could be related to more than one Generic Idea through an Annotation Link.
 The same kind of link can also link a Generic Idea to a whole post or a comment.
 It would be consistent to treat Tags through the same mechanism (to be discussed.)

-### Lifecycle events
+### Changes to object status

-Similarly, we need to agree on a list of key lifecycle events on objects.
-Here, we do not mean creation, deletion, etc. which correspond to change events, but more methodology-dependent events such as those used in Deliberatorium:
+Similarly, we need to agree on a list of object status.
+What we have now is moderator approval or rejection, used in Deliberatorium.
+Deliberatorium includes a series of reasons for rejections, we will need to specify this list.

-* Moderator review
-* Moderator approval
-* Moderator rejection
-* Un/Locking
-* De/Activation
-* Reversion to an earlier state

 We may also have lifecycles events that apply to the whole discussion, if the methodology expects the discussion to go through many phases.
 This needs more discussion between partners.

-### Summary of the first level of support
+### Summary of the different levels of support

-This would be minimal support for history, just showing who did what.
-Most information would still come from the current state of the ressource graph.

-Change types:

-* Create (target)
-* Delete (target)
-* Update (target, lifecycle_event?)

-Object types:

-* Generic ideas (nodes)
-* Links
-* Posts (for Assembl)

-### Summary of second level of support

-This would represent a more advanced level of support, with a finer picture of major lifecycle events.
-That may be the minimal level for advanced analytics.
-All change types and object types, as defined above, would be used.
-Note that context information in change and move events, as well as affected_properties in update events, would still be optional, but encouraged.
+The main difference between the two levels is how much history is stored: Tombstones and past property values.
+As mentioned, the list of changed properties may or may not be required of a first-level implementation.

-Some extra level of information (e.g. editing distance for text property updates) may be useful to analytics, and independently specified.
+Some extra level of information (e.g. editing distance for text property updates) may be useful to analytics, and independently specified for level 1.

-### Third level of support: full history

-Here, we would give enough information to reconstitute the state of the database at any point.
-This means that creation events should store the initial state of an object, and updates and moves should give the new value of any affected property.
+To support layer 2, the platform would retain enough information to reconstitute the state of the database at any point.
+This does not mean that giving an object graph at a given timepoint is the responsibility of the platform.
+But it does mean that creation events should store the initial state of an object, and updates and moves should give the new value of any affected property.
 This is close to the level that was proposed originally.

 Some aspects of this api are still under design, as we believe we can design them so as to fulfill two accessory goals: